< Home

 Individuals interviewed at the Police station in CM cases will receive the company caution on their organisation’s behalf.
 If a company puts forward a person as a spokesperson, the CPS is entitled to take that person’s response or refusal to respond as the response of the company.

 In England and Wales, the consent of the Director of Public Prosecutions is needed before a CM case can be taken to court.
-A Prosecution will need to pass the evidential stage, which is sufficient evidence to provide a realistic prospect of conviction based on a Prosecutor's objective view of the evidence.
+A Prosecution must pass the evidential stage, which is sufficient evidence to provide a realistic prospect of conviction based on a Prosecutor's objective view of the evidence.

 It will also need to pass the public interest and whether it would be better handled out of court.
-They will account for seriousness, culpability, circumstances, whether a person is under 18 years of age, impact on the community, if prosecution is a proportionate response, do sources of information require protection.
+They will account for seriousness, culpability, circumstances, whether a person is under 18 years of age, impact on the community, if prosecution is a proportionate response, and whether informants require protection.

 The Prosecutor will then need to pass the threshold conditions in order to prosecute.
 The first part is whether there is reasonable suspicion that they have the right person for the offence.
 In drowning cases, this is usually easily established.
 The second part is whether further evidence can be gathered to provide a realistic prospect of conviction.